techworkersco/techworkersco.github.io/.github/DOCUMENTATION.md

 ### `needs optimize images` label

-If you add `needs optimize images` to a PR, the bot will optimize images and commit changes to that branch.
+If you add `needs optimize images` to a pull request, the bot will optimize images for you and commit the changes to the pull request branch.

+See [Images](#images) for more details.

 # Writing and Publishing